vichar/final_exam_ox/README.md

 #'
 #' @param data_frame A data frame to be processed.
 #'
-#' @return The original data frame (currently no rows are dropped, logic to be completed).
+#' @return A data frame with rows containing zero values (in numeric columns, excluding "Outcome" and "Pregnancies") removed.
 #'
 #' @examples
 #' clean_row_with_zero(pima_df)